ConceptJunkie/rpn/readme.txt

 ****

+UPDATE - October 15, 2015

+I've decided the upcoming release will be version 7 since so much has been added, a lot has been reorganized and I've gotten serious about unit tests.

+An official release of version 7 probably won't be for a while, because I really want to be able to release it on PyPI.
+There's a lot of work I want to do before cutting another release, and it's going to take some time, but the current git master contains all the latest features and is working fine.

+rpn should still work on Android, but there are problems with the ephem library.
+I think it has to do with building the AstroLib code, and haven't had a chance to try to diagnose the problem.

 UPDATE - August 5, 2015

 I am working on creating a wheel for rpn, and I'm hoping I can also make it